MaterializeInc/materialize/doc/developer/platform/formalism.md

 As Materialize runs, the Adapter may see fit to "allow compaction" of collections Materialize maintains.
 It does so by downgrading its held read capabilities for the collection (identifier by `GlobalId`).
-Downgraded capabilities restrict the ability of Adapter to form commands to Storage and Compute, and may force the timeline timestamps forward.
-Generally, the Adapter should not downgrade its read capabilities past the timeline timestamp, thereby avoiding this constraint.
+Downgraded capabilities restrict the ability of Adapter to form commands to Storage and Compute, and may force the timestamp oracle's timestamps forward.
+Generally, the Adapter should not downgrade its read capabilities past the timestamp oracle's current timestamp, thereby avoiding this constraint.